konflux-ci/architecture/ADR/0033-product-version-controller.md

       value: Dockerfile-rhel10
 ```

-Sine the *ProjectDevelopmentStream* resource is referencing a template, here are
+Since the *ProjectDevelopmentStream* resource is referencing a template, here
-the resources that would get created as a result:
+are the resources that would get created as a result:

 ```
 ---